How to Create a Tenant Scoring System

 The Fair Housing Act ensures equal housing opportunity for all renters.
 It forbids discrimination based on protected classes such as race, color, religion, sex, familial status, handicap, or national origin.

 As a property manager, you’re legally allowed to require an applicant to provide proof of identity and verify employment and income.
-You’re also able to review an applicant’s rental history, credit report, and criminal history in order to find the most qualified tenant.
+You’re also able to review an applicant’s screening reports – rental history, credit check, and criminal history in order to find the most qualified tenant.

 If you create standardized scoring criteria based on this information and apply the same criteria equally to all applicants, you should be in compliance with Fair Housing laws.

 Goal #2: Choose the most qualified applicant to fill your unit.